rainner/parallaxor-js/README.md

 ## Build

-You will need to have NPM on your machine if you want to make changes to the Parallaxor source and build a new minified version.
+You will need to have [NPM][node] on your machine if you want to make changes to the Parallaxor source and build a new minified version.
 The packages needed are listed in the packages.json file and a gulpfile is already included, so just run these commands to fetch all the dependencies and build:

 ```
 npm install